jrotter/starry_night_contest/README.md

 Draw a white 386x320 rectangle.
 Put the rectangle in a list.
-Build a ruby file to generate that list of rectangles (only one in this case)
+Build a ruby file to generate that list of rectangles (only one in this initial case)

 While the generated ruby file is less than 1024 bytes:
 * Search the list for the highest scoring rectangle
-* Try halving the rectangle horizontally and vertically
+* Try halving that rectangle horizontally and vertically
-* Replace the rectangle in the list with whichever pair scored lower
+* Replace that rectangle in the list with whichever pair scored lower
 * Build a ruby file to generate that list of rectangles